Park Geun-hye: Early career

-GNP chairwoman and "Queen of Elections"

-Due to the failed attempt to impeach President Roh Moo-hyun and the bribery scandal of its 2002 presidential candidate, Lee Hoi-chang (revealed in 2004), the GNP was facing a severe defeat in the 2004 general election.
-Park was appointed as the chairwoman of the party and led the election efforts.
-In the election, the GNP lost its majority position but managed to gain 121 seats, which was largely considered a great achievement under such inhospitable circumstances for the party.
+Due to the failed attempt to impeach President Roh Moo-hyun and the bribery scandal of its 2002 presidential candidate, Lee Hoi-chang (revealed in 2004), the GNP was facing a defeat in the 2004 general election.
+Park was appointed chairwoman of the party and led the election efforts.
+In the election, the GNP lost its majority position but managed to win 121 seats, which was largely considered a great achievement under such inhospitable circumstances for the party.
 As the chairwoman of the GNP, Park helped her party make significant gains in local elections and actually obtain a majority in 2006.

-During the campaign, on 20 May 2006, Ji Chung-ho, a 50-year-old man with eight criminal convictions, slashed Park's face with a utility knife, causing an 11-centimeter wound that required 60 stitches and several hours of surgery.
+During the campaign, on 20 May 2006 in Seoul, Ji Chung-ho, a 50-year-old man with eight criminal convictions, slashed Park's face with a utility knife, causing an 11-centimeter wound that required 60 stitches and several hours of surgery.
 A famous anecdote from this incident occurred when Park was hospitalized after the attack: the first word that she said to her secretary after her recovery from her wound was, "How is Daejeon?"
 After this, the GNP candidate in the Daejeon mayoral race won the election despite having trailed by more than 20 percentage points in opinion polls up to the point of the attack.
 In addition, during Park's term as the GNP chairwoman between 2004 and 2006, the party won all 40 reelections and by-elections held, which was largely credited to her influence and efforts.
-This feat gave Park a nickname "Queen of Elections".
+This feat gave Park the nickname "Queen of Elections".

 On 12 February 2007, Park made a much-publicized visit to Harvard University in Cambridge, Massachusetts, United States.
 Her visit culminated in an address to a packed audience at the John F. Kennedy School of Government, where she said she wanted to save Korea and advocated a stronger relationship between South Korea and the United States.

-2007 presidential bid

-Park hoped to emulate her father's success by becoming the presidential nominee of the GNP.
-She eventually lost to Lee Myung-bak by a narrow margin.
-Lee had a commanding lead at the beginning of the primary season, but Park was able to narrow the gap through allegations of Lee's corruption.
-Park won the "party members' bid", but she lost the "national bid", which is a larger percentage of the total presidential bid.